NoTests/SharedSequence.kt/README.md

     // Sometimes the server will return an error if (Random().nextInt(5) == 2) throw RuntimeException("Simulating network errors")

-    // If no error return a random number of results val resultsNo = Random().nextInt(10)
+    // If no error, return a random number of results val resultsNo = Random().nextInt(10)
     return (1..resultsNo).map { "${query}_result_$it" }
   }